-You will cover a variety of aspects of Public Services.
+You will cover a variety of aspects of Uniformed Protective Services.

-A second year of the course is available to all students who successfully achieve the BTEC 90 Credit Diploma and they will progress onto the Extended Diploma in Public Services.
+A second year of the course is available to all students who successfully achieve the Level 3 National Foundation Diploma in Uniformed Protective Services in Year 1 and they will progress onto the Level 3 National Extended Diploma in Uniformed Protective Services which is equivalent to 3 'A' Levels.

 What will I study?